anniebruckner/hemingway/README.md

 # hemingway
-Text Analysis of Hemingway's In Our Time short story collection
+Text analysis of Hemingway's short story collection In Our Time